St Hilda's School: History

 Although always a girls' school, St Hilda's does have 'old boys'.
 During the Second World War, secondary schools were used as army barracks.
 In March 1942, St Hilda's evacuated 90 boarders to Pikedale homestead near Stanthorpe.
-The Anglican Church relocated boys from the Church of England Boys' School in Toowoomba, to St Hilda's in April 1942, while St Hildas was also used for a short time by the 135th Medical Regiment.
+The Anglican Church relocated boys from the Church of England Boys' School in Toowoomba (now Toowoomba Anglican School), to St Hilda's in April 1942, while St Hildas was also used for a short time by the 135th Medical Regiment.
 The school returned from Pikedale to Southport in December 1943.

-From 2006 until 2016 Peter Crawley served as the first male principal of the school.
+From 2006 until 2016, Peter Crawley served as the first male principal of the school.